Mbelai/Bootcamp-CyberSecurity/HW_6/Submission.md

 <<<<<<< HEAD
-## Week 6 Homework Submission File: Advanced Bash - Owning the System
+## Musie Belai Week 6 Homework Submission File: Advanced Bash - Owning the System

 Please edit this file by adding the solution commands on the line below the prompt.